HomeFiberglass PoolsCrucial Insights: Everything You Should Know About Concrete Cancer (Alkali-Silica Reaction) In...

 2. Use of Non-Reactive Aggregates: Choosing the right materials is fundamental in prevention.
 Utilizing non-reactive aggregates in the concrete mix can mitigate the risk of ASR, ensuring a durable and long-lasting swimming pool.

-6. Resurfacing and Protective Coating: Applying a protective coating or resurfacing the pool with materials resistant to ASR can both treat existing damage and prevent future occurrence.
+6. Resurfacing and Protective Coating: Applying a protective coating or resurfacing the pool with materials resistant to ASR can both treat existing damage and prevent future occurrences.
 These coatings act as a barrier between the water and the concrete, reducing the risk of reaction.

 8. Environmental Considerations: Planting the right type of vegetation around the pool and ensuring proper drainage can reduce water infiltration into the pool structure, further preventing the chances of Concrete Cancer.